Water Quality / Turbidity Index

 Water Quality is: GOOD

-As of March 17th, 2022 Mark Creek Water System is currently the Water Supply for Kimberley, Forest Crowne, Marysville, Kimberley Golf Course, River Bend Lane, River Bend Road, River Ridge Way, Tamarack Lane and Sunflower Drive.
+As of April 11th, 2023 Mark Creek Water System is currently the Water Supply for Kimberley, Forest Crowne, Marysville, Purcell Golf Course, River Bend Lane, River Bend Road, River Ridge Way, Tamarack Lane and Sunflower Drive.

 MATTHEW CREEK Water Supply: INACTIVE